Indellient/bldr_package_sync/README.md

 ## Usage

+For the preferred usage on the habitat package please review the [Habitat package README](./habitat/README.md)

 Currently there is only one mode to execute in, continuity as an agent where the sync process happens followed by a sleep and re-execution.